May 23 & 24, 2019

 Where: VCU College of Engineering West Hall, Rm.
 105

-In partnership with the VCU College of Engineering, noncredit professional development classes are offered to entry-level scientists, engineers and managers in manufacturing and technology, and are appropriate as on-boarding for new employees to better understand the quantitative approach to understanding experimental systems and complex data sets.
+In partnership with the VCU College of Engineering, noncredit professional development classes are offered to entry-level scientists, engineers, and business managers of all types, and are appropriate as on-boarding for new employees to better understand the quantitative approach to understanding experimental systems and complex data sets.
 No previous training in probability and statistics is required, but a basic understanding of high school mathematics is anticipated.

 We are currently offering the following noncredit engineering course: